Target audience: Students, faculty, instructors, and staff members.

 Microsoft decided to limit the storage available for each licensing level.
 The change in Microsoft’s storage allocations has forced McGill to re-evaluate their offerings to students or incur significant increases in licensing costs.
 The new allocation was determined based on Microsoft’s licensing structure and the financial impact to the university.

-The change is scheduled to happen on May 31st, 2024.
-At that date, students who are over their 20GB quota will not be able to add new files to their OneDrive until they have reduced their storage below what is needed to store the new files.
+The change happened on May 31st, 2024.
+At that date, students who were over their 20GB quota were unable to add new files to their OneDrive until they reduced their storage below what is needed to store the new files.

 See question : How can I find out how much space I have used and how much free space remains?